Effective population size: Variance effective size

-Theoretical examples

 In the following examples, one or more of the assumptions of a strictly idealised population are relaxed, while other assumptions are retained.
 The variance effective population size of the more relaxed population model is then calculated with respect to the strict model.

 Variations in population size

 Population size varies over time.
 Suppose there are t non-overlapping generations, then effective population size is given by the harmonic mean of the population sizes:

 For example, say the population size was N = 10, 100, 50, 80, 20, 500 for six generations (t = 6).
 Then the effective population size is the harmonic mean of these, giving: